- You do not have any products in your shopping cart yet.

 Care Instructions for Your Solid Wood Table – How to Keep It Beautiful for Life

 A solid wood table is not an off-the-shelf piece of furniture.
-It is a piece of nature coming to your home – and that is why it needs special attention.
+It is a piece of nature coming to your home – and for that reason, it needs special attention.
 Here we explain in detail and step by step how to care for your table, position it correctly, and protect it long-term from damage such as cracks, warping, or stains.

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
 Because these surfaces have different structures, it is important to know how to treat each table optimally.